This syllabus includes information common to all sections. Your own instructor will give you additional details.

 A calculator is not required.
 In fact, their overuse is heavily discouraged.
 On some homework problems you may find it useful to use a calculator to check the legitimacy of your answer.
-Neither calculators nor any other electronic item, e.g. a cell phone as clock, may be visible to you during tests.
+Neither calculators nor any other electronic item, for example a cell phone as clock, may be visible to you during tests.
 The tests will be written such that calculators are not needed.

 MATH 224 and 225 covers the basics of differential and integral calculus, covering most of Chapters 1-5 of the text.
 The precise sections to be covered are listed in the weekly schedule.
 The objective of the course is to acquire mastery of the material covered in the course in the following senses:

 1. Mathematical understanding, as demonstrated by the ability to solve appropriate mathematical problems.

 2. Practical understanding, as demonstrated by the ability to solve appropriate word problems in the sciences, in engineering and in the social sciences.

 The Math Help Room, located in Whitney Hall Room 231 and 233, is staffed by some of the instructors and is open during most business hours.
 Students can walk in any time it's staffed and can ask questions of any of the instructors there, not just their own instructor.
-Click here for Help Room Schedules.
+Click here for the Help Room Schedules.

 There is free tutoring offered through University Tutoring Services.
 All information regarding tutoring can be found here: http://www.binghamton.edu/clt/tutoring-services/index.html